-One of the best-known of Draycott’s residents is about to celebrate a real milestone in her life – her one hundredth birthday!
+One of the best-known of Draycott’s residents has celebrated a real milestone in her life – getting to and passing her one hundredth birthday!

-During her long married life, which she spent at homes in Uttoxeter Road and in Rookery Crescent, she has helped with the delivery of some of the village’s babies (as an unofficial midwife!), raised thousands of pounds for local charities, and has done her bit for the community as a parish councillor of thirty years service.
+During her long married life, which she spent at homes in Uttoxeter Road and in Rookery Crescent in Cresswell, she has helped with the delivery of some of the village’s babies (as an unofficial midwife!), raised thousands of pounds for local charities, and has done her bit for the community as a parish councillor of thirty years service.

 She’s a legend…

-Betty (who had left her native Preston to be married) and Bill her husband had only just had their first baby when war broke out, and Bill went off into the army to have a distinguished service with the Sherwood Foresters regiment.
+Betty (who had left her native Preston to be married here) and Bill her husband had only just had their first baby when war broke out, and Bill went off into the army to have a distinguished service with the Sherwood Foresters regiment.